jdevries3133/nc/README.md

 # Other Future Ideas

+- I would like middleware to minify and compress outgoing HTML
 - it would be nice to order filters by creation date... currently, the order in the toolbar is basically nondeterministic; though in practice they'll appear first sorted by type and secondarily sorted by order of creation, which is